MatijaMosunic/GoogleCapstoneProject/README.md

 1) End datetimes which began before start datetimes, and start datetimes equal to end datetimes;

-2) A bike trip with missing start or end station names, and latitudes or longitudes of less five characters or less.
-Correct latitudes and longitudes are comprised of 2 numbers and at least four numbers following the decimal point;
+2) A bike trip with missing start or end station names, and incorrectly formatted latitudes.
+Correct latitude are comprised of 2 numbers and at least four numbers following the decimal point.
+Correct longtitudes start with a negative and have two numbers and at least four number following the decimal;

 3) Bike trips which were test rides, those of one minute or less duration and those of greater than 24 hours do not represent usual customers per Cyclistic.
 Those are deleted from the database;